samsquire/ideas4/README.md

 Define all your loops and let the computer decide how to structure data so the loop is efficient.

-Each problem has an ideal data structure.
-We should define the data access pattern we want and let the computer determine the best course to get there.

 Each stage of iteration represents a new intermediary data structure.
 For example, if we're modifying a data structure we might want to use a HashMap or a vector, or linked list.

-The relation should support all operations that are possible with all algorithms and data structures.
-What data structure gets ultimately used depends on what operations are executed against the relation.

 ```
 For a in relation("a"):